Our Favorite Chicken Fajitas

 Directions

-• 1Heat a large, heavy skillet over medium-high heat and add one tablespoon of the oil.
+3Prepare veggies: Heat a large, heavy skillet over medium-high heat and add 1 tablespoon oil.
 When the oil is hot, add onions and cook, stirring, until they soften and begin to brown, 3 to 4 minutes.
-Stir in the bell peppers and jalapeño and cook, stirring, until peppers start to soften, 3 to 4 minutes.
+Stir in the bell peppers and jalapeño and cook, stirring, until peppers soften, 3 to 4 minutes.

-2Reduce the heat to medium, and then add the garlic and season with salt and pepper, and then cook another 5 to 8 minutes until the peppers and onions begin to caramelize.
-Pour in the reserved two tablespoons of marinade and use a wooden spoon to scrape any bits stuck to the bottom of the pan up and into the vegetables.
-Remove vegetables from the pan and keep warm covered in foil while you cook the chicken.
+4Season with salt and pepper, then pour in the reserved 2 tablespoons of marinade.
+Use a wooden spoon to scrape any bits stuck to the bottom of the pan up and into the vegetables.
+Remove vegetables from the pan and keep warm, covered in foil, while you cook the chicken.

-• 1Heat the skillet used for vegetables over medium-high heat and add the remaining tablespoon of oil.
-Remove chicken from the marinade and place into the pan.
+5Cook chicken: Heat the skillet used for vegetables over medium-high heat and add the remaining tablespoon of oil.
+Remove the chicken from the marinade and place it in the pan.
 Cook until well browned on one side, about 5 minutes.
-Flip and continue to cook, flipping over from time to time, until browned on both sides and an internal thermometer reaches 165 degrees F; 10 to 15 minutes.
+Flip and continue to cook, flipping over occasionally until browned on both sides, and an internal thermometer reaches 165 degrees F; 10 to 15 minutes.
+If your chicken is thick, cover the skillet with a lid for a few minutes to help cook the middle.

 Adam and Joanne's Tips

-• To warm tortillas, wrap them in foil and warm in a low oven, or wrap in a towel and warm in the microwave.
+• To warm tortillas: wrap them in foil and warm in a low oven, or wrap in a towel and warm in the microwave.

-AUTHOR: Adam and Joanne Gallagher
+AUTHOR: Joanne Gallagher

-23 comments… Leave a Review
+24 comments… Leave a Review

-• Lauren July 5, 2016, 11:22 am
+• Lauren July 5, 2016

 This turned out fantastic!
 I added the zests of the orange and lime and also put some honey in the marinade.
 I made fresh guacamole and salsa… so yummy!
 Thanks for a great recipe.
 I’ll be making it again soon.